arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ---

 ## Overview
-The OpenMV IDE is meant to provide an Arduino like experience for simple machine vision tasks using a camera sensor.
+The OpenMV IDE is meant to provide an Arduino-like experience for simple machine vision tasks using a camera sensor.
 In this tutorial, you will learn about some of the basic features of the OpenMV IDE and how to create a simple MicroPython script.
-The Nicla Vision has OpenMV firmware on the board by default, making it easy to connect to the OpenMV IDE.
+The Nicla Vision has OpenMV firmware on the board by default, simplifying the connection with the OpenMV IDE.

 ***If you are willing to use the Nicla Vision with the "Arduino IDE" instead, navitage to this [section](#using-the-nicla-vision-with-arduino-ide) for more details.***